erikjoachim/erikjoachim/README.md

 # 💫 About Me:
-🔭 Sometimes creates mini projects to learn new frameworks and tools.
+🔭 Sometimes creates mini projects to learn new frameworks and tools.<br><br>
-🛠️ Usually recreate/clone apps to explore and understand how to build and design larger software architectures.
+🛠️ Usually recreate/clone apps to explore and understand how to build and design larger software architectures.<br><br>
-<br>🏢 Fullstack dev @ Knowit<br><br>
+🏢 Fullstack dev @ Knowit<br><br>

 ## 🌐 Socials: